-- Formulation of criteria for determining qualifications, positive attributes and independence of Directors; - Formulation of evaluation criteria for performance evaluation Independent Directors and the Board; - Recommendation to the Board of a Policy, relating to the remuneration of Directors, key managerial personnel and senior management;

-- Identification of persons who are qualified to become directors and who may be appointed in senior management and recommendation to the Board their appointment and removal; - Carrying out evaluation of every Director's performance; - Devise a policy on Board diversity; and - Any other role & responsibility, as may be mandated by any statutory legislation, from time to time.
+- Formulation of criteria for determining qualifications, positive attributes and independence of Directors; - Formulation of evaluation criteria for performance evaluation of Independent Directors and the Board; - Recommendation to the Board of a Policy, relating to the remuneration of Directors, Key Managerial Personnel and Senior Management; - Identification of persons who are qualified to become Directors and who may be appointed in senior management and recommendation to the Board their appointment and removal; - Carrying out evaluation of every Director's performance; - Devise a policy on Board diversity; and - Any other role & responsibility, as may be mandated by any statutory legislation, from time to time.

 The Company has adopted a Nomination and Remuneration Policy.
 The Nomination and Remuneration Policy is in compliance with all applicable provisions of the Companies Act, 2013, particularly Section 178 read together with the applicable rules thereto and Regulation 19 of the SEBI (Listing Obligations and Disclosure Requirements) Regulations, 2015.
 The Policy is designed to attract, motivate and retain leadership members in a competitive and international market.
 The Policy reflects the Company's objectives for good corporate governance as well as sustained long-term value creation for Shareholders.
-The Policy is available on the website of the Company at https://in.pg. com/india-governance-and-policies/gil/terms-andpolicies/.
-This Policy is also annexed to the Directors' Report as Annexure V.
+The Policy is available on the website of the Company at https://in.pg. com/india-governance-and-policies/gil/termsand-policies/.